 Picking, packing, and fulfilling requires a high degree of coordination, organization, and attention to detail to run smoothly.
-Inventory management software can put all those details in one place with detailed, real-time reporting on where and how orders are processed throughout the supply chain.
-This helps your existing team members speed up and increase the accuracy of each of these processes by leaps and bounds.
+Inventory management software can put all those details in one place with detailed, real-time reporting on where and how orders are processed.
+Paired with barcoding procedures, your team members can significantly speed up and increase the accuracy of order fulfillment by leaps and bounds.

-3. Choosing a unified eCommerce platform to connect all selling channels
+3. Choose a unified eCommerce platform to connect all selling channels

 Since customers make purchases through multiple selling channels, you’ll need a way to collect and organize order, inventory, and fulfillment data from each.
 A unified eCommerce platform will provide your team a cohesive data set that will make selling across all channels as simple as selling through a single one.